how to make a podcast

 5. How I Built This

-6. The Do It Yourself generation
+6. Generation Do It Yourself

 7. Tech Off

-8. Digital Doers
+8. The Digital Doers

 9. Growth Makers

-Hosted by Aline Bartoli, Je peux pas, j'ai business offers you the opportunity to learn how to get your business off the ground, and finally achieve financial independence.
-From the mindset you need to succeed, to the organization you need to ensure your success, Aline Bartoli takes you through it all.
+Hosted by Aline Bartoli, "Je peux pas, j’ai business" (I can't, I have business) offers you the chance to learn how to get your business off the ground so you can finally achieve financial independence.
+From the mindset needed for success to the organization required to ensure it, Aline Bartoli covers everything.

 Written by our expert Cyril SCHWASTIAK